 Precision International shares its latest video on GM 6L80 transmission random shift issues; watch below.

 The following pages contain powertrain industry profiles, key people and product information from leading companies in the marketplace.
 These profiles serve as an introduction for companies participating in autumn trade shows.
-Related Articles – Shift Pointers: Reassembling GM pumps with cam failure – Valve body and component suppliers: A comprehensive list – Are you ready
+Related Articles – A long journey to success at New Jersey’s Wholesale Transmissions – A mysterious shudder: Locating a problem with no fault codes

 The profitable and proper remanufacturing of torque converters served as the focus for the 24th annual seminars and meetings of the Torque Converter Rebuilders Association (TCRA).
 The two-day event was held in the Detroit area in June and drew approximately 100 participants.
 As has been the case since the first of these converter segment get-togethers,